 ADHD Treatment For Adults

 Information regarding attention-deficit hyperactivity disorder (ADHD) treatments often focuses on how to reduce the impact of the disorder on children in school and at home.
-However, in 60% or more of cases, ADHD persists beyond childhood and into adulthood.
-In fact, up to 6% of adults currently live with some form of ADHD.
+However, in 60% or more of cases, ADHD persists beyond childhood and into adulthood—Up to 6% of adults currently live with ADHD.

-It can be frustrating when you're searching for information about adult ADHD treatment and are only able to find tips intended for children.
+When you're searching for information about adult ADHD treatment and are only able to find tips intended for children, you might feel frustrated.
 If you’re an adult experiencing ADHD and want to know more about treatment options, such as ADHD medications or working with a mental health professional, see below.

 Adult attention deficit hyperactivity disorder